-Daylight savings has officially begun, which means that not only is there more daylight hours, but the weather has started warming up as well.
+Daylight savings has officially begun, which means that not only are there more daylight hours, but the weather has started warming up as well.
 Get the kids outdoors.
 They can go in the backyard and explore or ride around the block on their bikes.
 Exercise does a body good!
 If. they’d prefer to be indoors there are many ways to keep them entertained.

 5:00pm – 6:00pm: Dinner Time!

 Older kids can help prepare dinner, while younger ones can help to set the table.
 Have them wash their hands after being outdoors for a minimum of 20 seconds with soap and warm water.
 This time is also a time to reflect on the day, communicate as a family, ask how the day went, and maybe change around the schedule if needed.

 This is what they’ve been waiting for, and so have you.
 Moms and Dads need a bit of downtime because the day will begin all over again tomorrow.
 Take this time to decompress, drink a glass of wine, watch your favorite TV show while the kids play together before getting ready for bed.